Houdini 21.0 Solaris and Karma

 Optimize dome lights with portals.

-Portal lights are not actual light sources, but a method to optimize dome lights and speed up the render process.
-Dome lights encompass the entire scene and send light rays in all directions.
+Portal lights are not actual light sources, but a method to speed up the render process with dome lights.
+A dome light encompasses the entire scene and sends light rays in all directions.
 A typical example is light that passes through a window into a room.
 In such a scene, most of the light rays will illuminate the outside of the room.
 With a portal light you can instruct Karma to consider only those rays that will actually contribute to the illumination of the room’s interior.

 You can add as many portal nodes as required, but you can also assign portals to different dome lights.
 The portal lights can be upstream or downstream of the dome light.
 It’s, for example, possible to have a room with three windows and each portal is connected to a different dome light: one light is red, the other one yellow, and the third light source carries an HDR.
 Of course, you can also work with different intensities or shadow settings.
 This way you can achieve complex light patterns and illumination scenarios.
 If you want to add multiple portals to the Portals parameter, use a space-separated list like: